A Real-time Wallet to China

 Table 1 – China’s payment clearing and settlement systems (2024) + non-bank institutions

 From a real-time payments perspective, the relevant payment systems in Table 1 are IBPS and NetsUnion Clearing (NUCC) and the non-bank payment institution online (digital) payment figures.
 IBPS clears and settles real-time online and mobile payments between banks.
-NUCC clears and settles payments between non-banks, mainly Alipay and WeChat Pay and between non-banks and banks – see Figure 1.
+NUCC clears and settles payments between banks and non-banks, mainly Alipay and WeChat Pay (but there is no clearing and settlement between non-banks) – see Figure 1.

 IBPS was launched in 2011 and NUCC in 20183.

-Non-bank wallets are interoperable through the NUCC clearing system, which also links them to bank accounts.
-NUCC transactions are payments between different wallet brands, deposits into wallets from bank accounts, wallet withdrawals to bank accounts and payments initiated from a wallet to pull funds into it from a bank account.
+NUCC transactions are deposits into wallets from bank accounts, wallet withdrawals to bank accounts and payments initiated from a wallet to pull funds into it from a bank account.

 The average value of a non-bank wallet payment is 248 RMB (34 USD), for NUCC 503 RMB (69 USD) and for IBEPS 17,432 RMB (2,324 USD).
 Online and mobile payments through banks are much higher value and lower volume than through non-bank wallets.
 Non-bank wallets are used for everyday payment needs while bank real-time payments are used clearly for other purposes in the main, most likely business payments.